MrJUNHUIZHANG/Homepage/index.md

 Hello, welcome to my homepage!
 My name is Junhui Zhang.
 I am currently a postdoctoral researcher at Purdue University advised by [Prof. Xiaonan Lu](https://sites.temple.edu/ecexiaonanlu/people/).
 Meanwhile, I also work closely with [Prof. Wenyuan Tang](https://people.engr.ncsu.edu/wtang8/) at North Carolina State University.
 I got my Ph.D. degree at Applied Mathematics in 2021 from Tongji University advised by [Prof. Jitao Sun](https://math.tongji.edu.cn/info/1147/8803.htm).
 I was a visiting Ph.D. student at the [Distributed Cooperative Systems Research (DISCOVER) Lab](https://sites.google.com/a/nd.edu/discoverlab/) of University of Notre Dame advised by [Prof. Hai Lin](https://www3.nd.edu/~hlin1/), and the University of Johannesburg advised by [Prof. Qing-Guo Wang](https://www.uj.ac.za/members/prof-qing-guo-wang/) and [Prof. Tshilidzi Marwala](https://en.m.wikipedia.org/wiki/Tshilidzi_Marwala), in 2019 and 2020, respectively.

-I have six years of research experience in the control and optimization fields.
-My current research interests are developing control, optimization, and machine learning methods for power systems.
-I am also interested in the control of connected automated vehicles and robotics.
+I have six years of research experience in the **control and optimization** fields.
+My current research interests are developing **control, optimization, and machine learning methods for power systems**.
+I am also interested in the **control of connected automated vehicles and robotics.**

 ## News